top of page

 Shaping the Future of the Czech Refugee Law and Policy: UNHCR support for students of migration and refugee law

 The project seeks to strengthen teaching of refugee law at the Faculty of Law of Charles University and to create audio-visual educational series.
 The Faculty's Centre for Migration and Refugee Law (CeMiReLa) has created a unique set of courses that teach refugee law using different methods.
 The courses form together one of the specialisation programs for MA students, Migration Law Program.
 The aim of the project is to rethink, innovate and redefine the whole program and its courses to respond to current challenges.
-Experts in CeMiReLa also
+As part of the project, CeMiReLa experts are also creating videos that will serve as educational materials and also as information resources for the general public.

 Donor: United Nations High Commissioner for Refugees